Moorhen: Species

 Other moorhens have been described from older remains.
-Apart from the 1–2 extinctions in more recent times, another 1–4 species have become extinct as a consequence of early human settlement; a species close to the Samoan moorhen from Buka, Solomon Islands, which is almost certainly distinct from the Makira moorhen, as the latter cannot fly.
-The undescribed Viti Levu gallinule of Fiji would either be separated in Pareudiastes if that genus is considered valid, or may be a completely new genus.
-Similarly, the undescribed "swamphen" of Mangaia, currently tentatively assigned to Porphyrio, may belong to Gallinula or Pareudiastes.
+Apart from the 1–2 extinctions in more recent times, another 1–4 species have become extinct as a consequence of early human settlement; a species close to the Samoan moorhen from Buka, the Solomon Islands, which is almost certainly distinct from the Makira moorhen, as the latter cannot fly.
+The undescribed Viti Levu gallinule of Fiji would either be separated in Pareudiastes if that genus is considered valid, or it may be a completely new genus.
+Similarly, the undescribed "swamphen" of Mangaia, currently tentatively assigned to Porphyrio, may belong to Gallinula or Pareudiastes if that genus is considered valid.